0ero1ne/bandit/README.md

 Scan the `localhost` with `nmap` on port range `31000-32000`.
 There are 5 open ports where we can connect to.
-Try all 5 to see which one speaks `ssl` and will repond with an `RSA` key.
+Try all 5 to see which one speaks `ssl` and will repond with a `RSA` key.

 ```
 bandit16@bandit:~$ nmap localhost -p31000-32000